bebopkenny/CPSC-471-Project/README.md

 ---

-# Http proxy server part 2
+# HTTP/HTTPS proxy server part 2

 HTTP proxy server deployed on an AWS EC2 instance.
 It forwards HTTP requests from your local machine through the EC2 server to the destination.